COVID-19 Vaccination Programme questions and answers

 If you had a reaction to the first dose of the COVID-19 vaccine, inform your vaccinator or GP as you may require a prolonged observation period or they may need to seek advice from an Allergy Specialist.

 The Pfizer BioNTech and Moderna vaccines contain polyethylene glycol (PEG), which is from a group of known allergens commonly found in medicines and also in household goods and cosmetics.
 Known allergy to PEG is extremely rare but people with this allergy should not receive the Pfizer BioNTech or Moderna vaccine.
 Patients with undiagnosed PEG allergy may have a history of unexplained anaphylaxis or of anaphylaxis to multiple classes of drugs.
-The AstraZeneca vaccine does not contain PEG and is a suitable alternative.
+The VidPrevtyn Beta (Sanofi Pasteur) vaccine does not contain PEG and may be a suitable alternative for people aged 18 years and over.

 Medicines containing PEG include some tablets, laxatives, depot steroid injections, and some bowel preparations used for colonoscopy.